swordmaster003/UGUI-Touch-Input-Component/README.md

 - After creating them, there are two ways to use them:

-  * One way you can regist function to UnityEvent of these component on their inspector in the Unity editor.
+  1.One way you can regist function to UnityEvent of these component on their inspector in the Unity editor.

-  * Another way you can get the input value of these input component in coding.
+  2.Another way you can get the input value of these input component in coding.

 ## Input Components